Saturday, October 19, 2019

 "I didn't think being an intern was so difficult."

 The burly orderly stood up.
 Adjusted his clothing.
 Wiped his pants down.
-Grabbed a portion of the straightjacket and pulled Clyde up to the seated position.
-Blood dripped from Clyde’s nostrils.
+Grabbed a portion of the straightjacket and pulled Clyde up to sit.
+Blood dripped from Clyde's nostrils.
 A thin cut was at the bridge of his nose.

 "Are we being too rough on him," the lanky orderly asked.